At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights your credit research experience, especially any relevant roles on the buy or sell side.
-Emphasize your CFA qualification or progress towards it, and include any finance-related degrees.
+Tailor Your CV: Make sure your CV highlights your credit research experience, particularly any roles on the buy or sell side.
+Emphasise your CFA qualification or progress towards it, and include relevant finance-related coursework.

-Showcase Relevant Skills: Highlight skills that are crucial for a credit analyst role, such as analytical thinking, relationship building, and effective communication.
-Provide examples of how you've successfully represented clients in meetings or presentations.
+Showcase Relevant Skills: Highlight skills that are crucial for a Credit Analyst role, such as analytical thinking, relationship building, and communication.
+Provide examples of how you've successfully represented previous employers in meetings or presentations.

 Follow Application Instructions: Carefully read the application instructions provided by the company.
 Ensure you submit all required documents and adhere to any specified formats or deadlines to increase your chances of being considered.